University-of-Aveiro-Rocketry-Team/fire-detection/README.md

 # fire-detection

-## Fire Modules
+## Fire Models

-The YOLOv8 modules used were trained by [@AlimTleuliyev](https://github.com/AlimTleuliyev) and are taken from the repository [https://github.com/AlimTleuliyev/wildfire-detection/tree/main](https://github.com/AlimTleuliyev/wildfire-detection/tree/main)
+The YOLOv8 models used were trained by [@AlimTleuliyev](https://github.com/AlimTleuliyev) and are taken from the repository [https://github.com/AlimTleuliyev/wildfire-detection/tree/main](https://github.com/AlimTleuliyev/wildfire-detection/tree/main)

-The modules are available in four sizes: fire_n, fire_s, fire_m, fire_l
+The models are available in four sizes: fire_n, fire_s, fire_m, fire_l

 ### Licence